jruizgit/rules/docs/reference.md

 2. Create an account (the free instance with 1 dyno works well for evaluating durable_rules)
 3. Install the Heroku [toolbelt](https://www.heroku.com) in your machine
 #### First app
-Follow the instructions in the tutorial
+1. Follow the instructions in the [tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), with the following changes:
   * procfile
 `web: node test.js`
   * package.json
 ```javascript
 {
   "name": "test",